 There is a troubling problem in Barbato that is difficult to reconcile.
 By doing away with the default status test, the mere acquisition of debt is now the trigger, even if the debt is a performing loan.

 Here lies the conflict.
 Persons who are collecting debt not in default at the time it was obtained by the collector are excluded from the definition of debt collector under 15 U.S.C. § 1692a(6)(F)(iii), provided they are collecting a debt “owed or due another . . .”
 But, when one is collecting a debt for itself, after Barbato and Tepper, the default status test is now gone and an entity whose principal purpose is “obtaining payment on the debts that it acquires” is now a debt collector, even when the debt is “not in default.”

 Some can now argue that an entity whose principal purpose is to acquire performing loans with the sole purpose of collecting on those loans is a debt collector under the FDCPA.
 Suppose that same entity retains a third party to collect the performing debt.
 Under 15 U.S.C. § 1692a(6)(F)(iii), the third party is not a collector, even if their principal business is debt collection or they regularly engage in debt collection for another.

-The internal conflict is created solely because entities like Greystone were intended to be treated as creditors.
+The internal conflict is created solely because entities like the passive debt buyer were intended to be treated as creditors.
 A creditor collecting its own debt does not need an exemption like that found in § 1692a(6)(F)(iii) because Congress did not contemplate courts would ever read the FDCPA as the Third Circuit did.

 Perhaps the Third Circuit did not need to go as far as to kill off the default status test and could reason that the structure of the statute implies that the acquisition of defaulted debt as a principal purpose qualifies as the “collection of any debts.”
 But it is hard to imagine the Court going back now after twice concluding that Henson “rejected the ‘default’ test.”